 Implementation GAP / Implementation impediments Initiatives undertaken/new proposals +/- almost but not fully i Professional responsibility is part of the Code of Ethics for Researchers at the Czech Academy of Sciences, but the Institute does not have its own Code of Ethics.
 The situation at IMIC is relatively very good.
 According to the HRS4R questionnaire, only two per cent (4/181) of respondents have encountered plagiarism, intentional alteration (improvement) of results at the workplace in recent years at IMIC, and 90% (163/181) of respondents feel sufficient responsibility for their work.
 1. Elaboration of the Code of Ethics for the employees of the IMIC.
 2. Include professional responsibility in the existing New Employee Handbook.
-3. Measures against plagiarism should be explicitly mentioned in the prepared Code of Ethics of IMIC, including the setting of relevant procedural procedures.
-4. Prepare and implement an educational package dealing with broader aspects of professional responsibility (e.g., falsification of research results, plagiarism, relevance and effectiveness of research, transparency and sharing of results, etc.).
+3. Measures against plagiarism should be explicitly mentioned in the forthcoming IMIC Code of Ethics, including the establishment of relevant procedures, or adopted from the new CAS regulations intended for all Institutes (currently under development).
+4. Prepare and implement an educational package dealing with broader aspects of professional responsibility (e.g., falsification of research results, plagiarism, relevance and effectiveness of research, transparency and sharing of results, etc., cf. Action 24 in the Action Plan).
+If it is not possible to retake the material prepared by CAS.